HERMANN LAW PLLC

 Probate.
 Probate means "to prove".
 Probate is the legal process which proves that a will is valid, or who a person's heirs are if there is no will, and transfers

 ownership of the deceased person's assets.
-Unless assets pass by operation of law (joint tenant accounts, retirement accounts, life insurance) or are in a trust, they must go through
+Unless assets pass by operation of law (like joint accounts, or retirement accounts/life insurance with a named beneficiary) or are in a trust, they must go

 - Avoid unnecessary